supernlogn/f-string-deconverter/README.md

 Users can also import the deconverter.py as a module or use the deconv_tool.py.

+## Testing
+There is a python file in tests [.in.py](tests/examples.in.py) and a desired output file [.out.py](tests/examples.out.py) in tests.
+So if you run vod converter in any of these examples in the file, there should be no diffence with the desired output file.

 #### Note
 This repo is still under development/testing, if you find any bugs, please report them to the issues tab.